Paddletail Spybait Secrets

 The Japanese technique known as “spybaiting” has gained widespread acclaim for its ability to draw strikes from clear-water bass, particularly suspended smallmouths.
 However, according to veteran pro Chris Zaldain, “it’s a well-known fact that you’re going to lose a lot of fish on it.
 No matter what hooks you use, 30 to 40 percent of the fish don’t come into the boat.
 In its place I’ve started using something similar but different, where nine of 10 come into the boat.”

-He calls that “something” the “soft spybait.”
+He calls it the “soft spybait”

 Simply put, it’s a 3- or 4-inch paddle tail swimbait on the back of a small jighead.
 The head, however, isn’t a simple ballhead or other traditional swimbait delivery vehicle.
 Instead, he employs the Megabass Okashira Screwhead, a lifelike baitfish profile with an asymmetrical propeller directly behind the head.
 That propeller operates much like the front propeller on a traditional hard spybait, with the added kick of the swimbait’s tail flapping rhythmically behind it.